XPRO®5TNLVC8 Impact and Cut Resistance Glove

 Test Method: ASTM F2992-15

-New edition ANSI/ISEA 105-2016 outlines a new test method for determining cut scores and a revised scale from A1-A9.
+New edition ISEA 105-2016 outlines a new test method for determining cut scores and a revised scale from A1-A9.
 Click here for more information about the new testing standard.

 IMPACT 2